 A new feature documentary film on humanity’s power to stop the ecological crisis was released at a global premiere in Vatican City.
 Entitled The Letter, the film tells the story of diverse frontline leaders’ journeys to Rome to discuss the encyclical Laudato Si’ with Pope Francis.

-The film is produced by Oscar-winning producers (My Octopus Teacher).
+The film is produced by Oscar-winning producers Off the Fence (My Octopus Teacher).
 Featuring protagonists from the Brazilian Amazon, Senegal, India, and the US, the film explores issues including Indigenous rights, climate migration, and youth leadership in the context of action on climate and nature.
 The film features an exclusive dialogue with Pope Francis and previously unseen footage of his installation as pope.

 Dr. Greg Asner, director of Arizona State University’s Center for Global Discovery and Conservation Science and co-author of the Spectranomics technology to create 3D maps of biodiversity, said,